Sharing Service Instances

 This only prevents new shares from being created.
 To remove existing shares, see Deleting All Shares.

-The script below finds all service instances that are shared, and for each space that the service instance is shared into, all service bindings to that service instance are deleted, and all shares are deleted.
+The following script finds all service instances that are shared, and for each space that the service instance is shared into, all service bindings to that service instance are deleted, and all shares are deleted.

 If a service binding is not successfully deleted, the script continues trying to unshare subsequent service instances.